When to visit the vet?

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of arteriosclerosis in dogs begins with a thorough clinical examination and a detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits..
-The veterinarian will ask about symptoms, pre-existing conditions, and eating habits.
+The veterinarian will ask about symptoms, pre-existing conditions, and dietary habits.
 A blood testA blood test is a laboratory procedure in which blood is drawn and analyzed to obtain information about the body's health.
-It can include various parameters such as blood sugar, blood count, liver and kidney values. can be performed to determine the cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
+It can include various parameters such as blood sugar, blood count, liver and kidney values. can be performed to determine cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease. and triglyceride levelsTriglyceride levels are a measure of the amount of triglycerides (certain fats) in your blood.
 Deviations from normal levels may indicate metabolic disorders or diseases. in the blood.

 Therapy